Havering Shopmobility - Service Update - 11 June 2021

 Everyone must wear a face covering and adhere to social distancing requirements wherever possible – this means staying at least 2 metres apart.
 We’ve put markings on the floor to guide you.

 The space in our shops is very limited.
-Safe queuing will operate both outside and inside our shops – only one person will be allowed in the shop at a time, so family members should wait outside unless you need special assistance.
+Safe queuing will operate both outside and inside our shops – only one family group will be allowed in the shop at a time.
 Please wait to be called forward.

 We will hand over and take back scooters using social distancing – that means you will need to wait for our volunteer to move away and tell you your scooter is ready before approaching.
 When returning scooters you may need to queue outside until there is space in reception;